diskoverdata/diskover-docs/source_files/index_management_elasticsearch.md

 The following provides an example for managing Diskover indices on your Elasticsearch cluster, by creating a policy that deletes indices after 30 days for new Diskover indices:

+🔴 &nbsp;Your Elasticsearch server is accessible at [http://elasticsearch:9200](http://elasticsearch:9200)

 🔴 &nbsp;Your Elasticsearch service endpoint url is `<aws es endpoint>`

 🔴 &nbsp;You want your indices to be purged after thirty days **30d**